 You can make a planned gift by naming TART Trails as a beneficiary in your will or by naming TART Trails as owner and beneficiary of a paid-up life insurance policy.

 You can also make a planned gift to TART Trails and receive an income for life through the establishment of a charitable trust that names TART Trails as a beneficiary.
 Your attorney can advise you of the various types of charitable trusts and the estate tax benefits of each, and assist you in setting up a planned gift that is tailored to your personal needs.
-If you would like more information, please contact Pam Darling at firstname.lastname@example.org or 231.941.4300.
+If you would like more information, please contact the TART Trails office at firstname.lastname@example.org, 231.941.4300.